Permissionless-Software-Foundation/specifications/ps004-collaborative-coinjoin.md

 ### 6.4 Canceling

-- At any time, a wallet can cancel the transaction by sending a Cancelation message containing the UUID for Organization message.
+- At any time, a wallet can cancel the transaction by sending a Cancelation message containing the UUID of the _TX Building_ message.

 ### 6.5 Corner Cases

-- If a wallet receives a new _Organization_ message before it receives a response from all participants, it should send out a _Canceling_ message to all participants and then respond to the _Organization_ message.
+- If a wallet receives a new _TX Building_ message before it receives a response from all participants, it should send out a _Canceling_ message to all participants and then respond to the _Organization_ message.
 This ensure that all participants default into collaborative behavior instead of selfish behavior.

 ## 7 Cleanup